algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 - The software needs to be able to intake config files containing the data of the wine, tank sizes, and the percentage to take from each type of wine.
 - The software needs to be able to calculate the blending steps.
 - The software needs to be able to output a file containing the blending steps.
+- Development API oriented

+### Out of scope

+- There will be Graphical User Interface (GUI) will be provided, and the software will be a console application.
+- The software will not be dynamically updating the result if the data changes, the user will have to re-run the software to get the new result.
+- The software will not be able to intake any other file formatting other than the one provided.
+- The software will not support hardware older than Windows 7, we will not support older versions of CPP.

 ### Compatibility